 In preparing the financial statements of the individual entities, transactions in currencies other than the entity's functional currency ("foreign currencies") are recorded in the functional currencies using the exchange rates prevailing at the dates of the transactions.
 At each reporting date, monetary items denominated in foreign currencies are translated at rates prevailing on the reporting date.
-Non-monetary items carried at fair value that are denominated in foreign currencies are translated at non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate at the date of initial transaction.
+Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing on the date when the fair value was determined.
+Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rate at the date of initial transaction.